Switching Electricity Companies

 The best way to capitalize on a market opportunity is to partner with an advisor you can trust.

-We can help you decide the best time to lock in new rates based on market conditions.
 Electric bills are usually a top 3 expense for small businesses; we can help manage risk around this expense by informing you of market opportunities so you can put renewal contracts into place at the most opportune times.

-Understand different types of energy plans
+2. Understand different types of energy plans

 The electricity prices you see online are measured in cents per kilowatt-hour (kWh).
 You can find your current kWh by looking at the Supply portion of your energy bill.
-Knowing your electric usage can help narrow down the appropriate rates for your home or business.
-There are several types of electricity plans that customers can choose from, including:
+Knowing your energy usage can help narrow down the appropriate rates for your home or business.

 1. Fixed-rate plans: These plans offer a fixed price per unit of electricity for the entire duration of the contract.
 The customer’s rate is not affected by changes in the market price of electricity.